Michigan State vs. Purdue NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Michigan State's games this season have gone over 54 points five of eight times.
+- Michigan State and its opponents have gone over the current 53.5-point total in five of eight games this season.

-- Saturday's over/under is 3.5 points lower than the two team's combined 57.5 points per game average.
+- The combined points per game average of the two teams, 57.5, is four points greater than Saturday's over/under.

-- This contest's over/under is 16.4 points above the 37.6 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 37.6 points per game, 15.9 fewer than this contest's over/under.

-- Spartans games have an average total of 53 points this season, one fewer than Saturday's over/under.
+- The average total in Spartans games this season is 53, 0.5 points fewer than Saturday's over/under of 53.5 .

-- The 54 total in this game is 1.7 points higher than the 52.3 average total in Boilermakers games this season.
+- In 2021, games involving the Boilermakers have averaged a total of 52.3 points, 1.2 fewer than this game's set over/under.

 Michigan State Stats and Trends

-- Michigan State has played eight games, with six wins against the spread.
+- In Michigan State's eight games this year, it has six wins against the spread.

-- The Spartans are 3-1-1 ATS when favored by 3 points or more this season.
+- This season, the Spartans have an against the spread record of 3-1-1 in their five games as a favorite of 3 points or more.

-- Michigan State's games this year have gone over the point total four times in eight opportunities (50%).
+- Michigan State's games this year have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).

-- The Spartans have nine giveaways this season, while the Boilermakers have 12 takeaways .
+- The Spartans have turned the ball over nine times this season, three fewer than the Boilermakers have forced (12).

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.